hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 ## Ringbuffer

-Ringbuffer is a distributed data structure where the data is stored in a ring-like structure.
+Hazelcast Ringbuffer is a distributed data structure where the data is stored in a ring-like structure.
 You can think of it as a circular array with a certain capacity.
 Each Ringbuffer has a tail and a head.
-The tail is where the items are added and the head is where items are overwritten or expired.
+The tail is where the items are added and the head is where the items are overwritten or expired.
 You can reach each element in a Ringbuffer using a sequence ID, which is mapped to the elements between the head and tail (inclusive) of the Ringbuffer.

-Reading from the Ringbuffer is very simple.
+Reading from Ringbuffer is very simple.
 Just get the current head and start reading.
-The 'readOne' returns the item at the given sequence or blocks if no item is available.
+The method `readOne` returns the item at the given sequence or blocks if no item is available.
 To read the next item, the sequence is incremented by one.

 ```java
 Ringbuffer<String> ringbuffer = hz.getRingbuffer("rb");
 long sequence = ringbuffer.headSequence();